ElektraInitiative/libelektra/doc/tutorials/mount.md

 As git uses the `ini` format for its configuration we use the [ini plugin](/src/plugins/ini/README.md).
 You can pass parameters to plugins during the mount process.
 This is what we did with `multiline=0`.
-Git intents the entries in its configuration files and the default behaviour of the `ini` plugin is to interpret these indented entries as values that span multiple lines.
-The passed parameter disables this behaviour and makes the ini-plugin compatible with git configuration.
+Git intents the entries in its configuration files and the default behavior of the `ini` plugin is to interpret these indented entries as values that span multiple lines.
+The passed parameter disables this behavior and makes the ini-plugin compatible with git configuration.

 Now let us see how smoothly the ini plugin sets and gets the git configuration.